 Due to energy and process efficiency considerations, efficient organic photoelectro-synthetic processes require careful control of competing side reactions to favour the selective formation of the desired product.

-SunCoChem will couple the 2-electron reduction of CO2 to CO, which is by far the most selective and highest-yield selective process at low overpotentials, with the in-situ valorisation of by-products through a very well-known established and industrially applied CO-carbonylation process.
+SunCoChem coupled the 2-electron reduction of CO2 to CO, which is by far the most selective and highest-yield selective process at low overpotentials, with the in-situ valorisation of by-products through a very well-known established and industrially applied CO-carbonylation process.